jessedwyatt1/gpo_converter/usage.md

 2. Use the `--log-level DEBUG` option when troubleshooting
 3. Back up your original GPO files before conversion
 4. Process GPOs in small batches when converting many files
+5. Use `--fail-on-warnings` in automated pipelines to catch potential issues
+6. Consider using `--skip-audit` if audit policies are not needed for your use case
+7. When processing multiple files, use the GUI mode for better progress tracking and feedback
+8. For automated processing, use CLI mode with appropriate flags

 ## Common Issues and Solutions